 It is recommended that the trust center change the network key if it is discovered that any device has been stolen or otherwise compromised, and in order to avoid deadlock if all frame counter records become filled up.
 It is an application responsibility within the Trust Center to effect the change to the network key.
 There is no expectation that the network key be changed when adding a new device.

-All devices may implement a service permissions table, which they may use to determine which devices are authorized to issue which commands.
-Unauthorized commands should not be carried out.

 The trust center should be implemented to make appropriate choices about when to initiate an application master/link key shared between two devices.
 Where restrictions between devices are required it is the responsibility of the system installer/administrator to deploy a suitably intelligent trust center and configure it to make relevant checks before initiating sharing of application link keys between two devices.
 For example, it might facilitate policies based on certain times, certain manufacturers or device types, or when the trust center is configured in a certain way, etc. By default a simple trust center should always allow requests for link keys.